indiesoftby/defold-playable-ads/README.md

 2. [Google](https://support.google.com/google-ads/answer/9981650?hl=en) requires a .ZIP file with a maximum size of 5MB and no more than 512 files within the .ZIP.
 Plus .ZIP files can contain the following formats: HTML, CSS, JS, GIF, PNG, JPG, JPEG, SVG.
 3. [AppLovin](https://p.applov.in/playablePreview?create=1&qr=1), and [Unity Ads](https://docs.unity.com/acquire/en-us/manual/playable-ads-specifications) require a single HTML file.
 The maximum ad size is 5MB.

+## Playable Ad Development Steps With Defold

+1. Create a new project, develop some simple game mechanics for your ad.
+Or use a part of your project that you will advertise.
+2. Optimise your project according to the steps in the `How To Shrink Your Game Size` section below.
+3. Follow the simple steps in the `Usage` section.

+> [!IMPORTANT]
+> If your ad is for Unity Ads, change the links to App Store and Google Play in the `playable_ad/manifests/web/engine_template.html` file at the very bottom in the `doClick()` function.
+This should be done directly in this file, as a playable ad testing tools of the ad platforms usually require these links to be directly in the html file.

+## How To Shrink Your Game Size

+Follow these tips to decrease the resulting size of the HTML file significantly:

+1. Customize `.appmanifest` to keep only the necessary parts of the engine.
+2. Keep only the core mechanic of your game and all assets that it requires.
+Remove everything else!
+3. Install the latest version of the [Zstd executable](https://github.com/facebook/zstd/releases) (i.e. Zstd 1.5.0 has better compression than Zstd 1.4.x).

+> [!IMPORTANT]
+> And, the last tip and the most important: set [HTML5 heap size](https://defold.com/manuals/project-settings/#heap-size) as small as possible (**minimum is 32MB**, default is 256MB) to allow your game to run on low-end Android devices.

 ## Required Prerequisites

 You will need the following apps installed on your environment: